google/zetasql/docs/approximate_aggregate_functions.md

 # Approximate aggregate functions

+The following approximate aggregate functions are available in ZetaSQL.
+To learn about the syntax for aggregate function calls, see [Aggregate function calls][agg-function-calls].

 Approximate aggregate functions are scalable in terms of memory usage and time, but produce approximate results instead of exact results.
 These functions typically require less memory than [exact aggregation functions][aggregate-functions-reference]